 Ekstrom Library provides access to its growing collections with a Robotic Retrieval System (RRS) which holds nearly 600,000 items.
 Students can request items held in the RRS through the catalog and retrieve the items at the check out desk in minutes.

 Facilities in the Ekstrom Library include a 150-seat auditorium and five instructional labs equipped with smartboard technology and audio/visual systems.
-A 24-hour study area provides UofL students a secure space to work at all hours and the Tulip Tree Cafe provides food, coffee, and socializing space.
+A 24-hour study area provides UofL students a secure space to work at all hours and Starbucks provides food, coffee, and socializing space.

 Kornhauser Health Sciences Library supports the Schools of Dentistry, Medicine, Nursing and Public Health and Information Sciences.
 With its 250,000 volume collection, it is a significant resource for the medical community extending beyond Louisville to the western half of Kentucky.
 Kornhauser Library is the largest and oldest health sciences library in Kentucky.